Visit Wilderness

 Rattlesnake National Recreation Area and Wilderness Act of 1980 - Public law 96-476 (10/19/1980) To establish the Rattlesnake National Recreation Area and Wilderness in the State of Montana

-For more information (To download or see all affected Wilderness areas) visit our law library for 96-476 or special provisions for 96-476 or legislative history for 96-476 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 96-476 or special provisions for 96-476 or legislative history for 96-476 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.